How Asset-Based Lending Can Drive Growth and Improve Cash Flow for Consumer Product Businesses

 To maximize the effectiveness of your ABL facility and keep cash flow healthy, follow these best practices.
 By managing your assets wisely, you can ensure continued access to capital for growth and expansion:

-- Monitor Your Accounts Receivable: Regularly track the aging of your receivables and ensure timely collection from your customers.
+- Monitor your accounts receivable: Regularly track the aging of your receivables and ensure timely collection from your customers.
 Healthy, current receivables will make your borrowing more efficient and cost-effective.

-- Assess Cash Flow Regularly: Even with access to ABL, it's important to stay on top of your cash flow.
+- Assess cash flow regularly: Even with access to ABL, it's important to stay on top of your cash flow.
 Regularly assess your financial health and make sure you're using borrowed capital wisely and efficiently.

 Conclusion